 Kryten's badly accented, Droid Rot stricken spare head is the one we see in his original appearance

-Droid Rot would naturally follow from being left on for 3 million years.
-The head's Scottish accent is a deterioration of his original upper class English one.
+- Droid Rot would naturally follow from being left on for 3 million years.
+The head's Northern English (Possibly Lancastrian) accent is a deterioration of his original Received Pronunciation English one.

 In Rimmerworld, they committed genocide against the ONLY alien life in the universe